bridge2ai/standards-schemas/project/docs/standards_and_tools_for_dgp_use.md

 # Slot: standards_and_tools_for_dgp_use

-List of identifiers of standards and tools; those planned to be used, or already in use, by one or more Bridge2AI DGPs in addressing this use case, from those in the Standards Registry, or TBD if standards/tools not yet finalized for this use case.
+List of identifiers of standards and tools; those planned to be used, or already in use, by one or more Bridge2AI DGPs in addressing this use case, from those in the Standards Registry.
+If no value is provided here, the use case may not have a direct relationship to a standard or tool.

 URI: [https://w3id.org/bridge2ai/standards-schema-all/standards_and_tools_for_dgp_use](https://w3id.org/bridge2ai/standards-schema-all/standards_and_tools_for_dgp_use)